 6. Convert a Standard Planter into a Self Watering Planter

-If you are just about making the transition to self-watering container gardening and are looking for ways to use up your existing ordinary planters, then this DIY self-watering container project is an effective way out.
-This project is also nice for gardeners who like the idea of growing in self-watering planters, but want something that is more visually appealing than storage totes.
+This DIY is for gardeners who like the idea of growing plants in self-watering planters but want something that is more visually appealing than storage totes.
 Click here to see the project!

 7. Bottle Garden

 This no-fuss bottle garden is a convenient system that includes a planter in the top half and a water reservoir in the bottom half.
-The cotton string is what connects the two and channelizes the water flow.
-Just maintain the water at a decent level, and you’ll be finally able to cross watering the plants off your to-do list.
-You can recycle your beer bottles for growing small herbs, or your old wine bottles for a little large plants.
 The Design Sponge has a great DIY article on it.

 8. Air Conditioner-Inspired Planter Garden

-Recycling the water that drips down when you use the air conditioner is an effective and eco-friendly way to save up on your water bill while setting up a compact planter garden that waters itself without your intervention.
-Experiment this DIY by following the tutorial available here!
+Recycling the water that drips down when you use the air conditioner is an effective and eco-friendly way to water plants.
+The tutorial is available here!

 9. Self-Watering Mini Garden

 With just two plain plastic boxes salvaged from your local hardware store, you can create this tiny herb garden that has all your recipes covered.
 To learn more, click here.